 Agile Framework adds enormous value to a product company, for it keeps rolling out updates after each product release using the MVP (Minimum Viable Product) principle.
 This ensures that each version can be used for addressing a particular business problem.
 Simultaneously, the add-ons or next iterations of the product add more features and address additional challenges.

-If you want to learn Agile Frameworks and get an in-depth understanding of the world of product development and project management, check out the program offered by upGrad and IIIT-B. The PG Diploma in Full-stack Software Development is designed for working professionals and students looking to scale up their skill sets and impact the world of product development.
+If you want to learn Agile Frameworks and get an in-depth understanding of the world of product development and project management, check out the program offered by upGrad and IIIT-B. The Executive PG Programme in Software Development – Specialisation in Full Stack Development is designed for working professionals and students looking to scale up their skill sets and impact the world of product development.